thekunalrawat232/Songs-Recommender-Project/README.md

 🚀 Project Overview
 This project is a Song Recommender System that suggests songs based on user preferences.
 I utilized several key libraries and frameworks to bring this project to life:

-TensorFlow and scikit-learn for building and training the recommendation models.
+TensorFlow and scikit-learn for building and training the recommendation models.<br>
 Pandas and NumPy for data manipulation and preprocessing.
 Matplotlib for visualizing data insights and model performance.
 Streamlit for creating a user-friendly web interface, allowing users to interact with the recommender system directly from their browsers.